ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 priorities of Py-ART to-date as the team sees the two biggest barriers to new users of radar data being the reading of exotically formatted files and working out what those files contain.
-Rankings decreased gradually with a notable break when it came to "Knowing VAPS will work with ADI/ARM systems".
+Rankings decreased gradually with a notable break when it came to "Knowing VAPS will work with ADI/ARM systems."
 Even though this is one of Py-ART's primary aims (to enable PI developed data to integrate easily with ARM systems), this is not surprising.
-If anything the development team is a victim of their own success in marketing Py-ART to the wider community.
+If anything, the development team is a victim of their own success in marketing Py-ART to the wider community.
 It does show, however, we have some work to do in helping DoE funded PIs in using the toolkit and advocating that funded retrievals be implemented in Py-ART.